danieldunderfelt/sleek.scss/README.md

 ## How to use

 Sleek uses only Sass mixins.
-There's no grid .classes in sight!
+There are no grid .classes in sight!
 In fact, feel free to use any class names you want for your elements.
 There will never be class names in Sleek.

 ### Configuration